Automated Synthesis of Distributed Self-Stabilizing Protocols: Case Studies and Experimental Results

 \section{Case Studies and Experimental Results}

 We used the Alloy~\cite{j12} model finder tool for our experiments.
-Alloy {\remove{solver}} performs the relational reasoning over quantifiers, which means that we did not have to unroll quantifiers over their domains.
+Alloy performs relational reasoning over quantifiers, which means that we did not have to unroll quantifiers over their domains.
+Note that Alloy may convert the model into a SAT instance.
 The results presented in this section are based on experiments on a machine with Intel Core i5 2.6 GHz processor with 8GB of RAM.
 We report our results in both cases of success and failure for finding a solution.
-Failure is normally due to the impossibility of self- or ideal-stabilization for certain problems.
+Failure is due to the impossibility of self-, monotonic-, or ideal-stabilization for certain problems.
+All of our case studies are available within our tool {\sc Assess}~\cite{fb17-sss}.
+We present our results for self-, ideal-, and monotonic-stabilization in Sections~\ref{sec:results-ss},~\ref{sec:results-is}, and~~\ref{sec:results-ms}, respectively.